-- A. PacificSource considers non-invasive electrical bone stimulation to be medically necessary when the criteria outlined in Carelon Musculoskeletal Spine Surgery Guideline is met. - B. PacificSource considers invasive electrical bone stimulators to be medically necessary when ALL of the following criteria is met: - 1.
+- A. PacificSource considers non-invasive electrical bone stimulation for spinal surgery to be medically necessary when the criteria outlined in Carelon Musculoskeletal Spine Surgery Guideline is met. - B. PacificSource considers invasive electrical bone stimulators for spinal surgery to be medically necessary when ALL of the following criteria is met: - 1.
 Adjunct to cervical or lumbar to prevent fusion failure - 2.
 ONE of the following risk factors for failed fusion are present: - a.
 Previously failed lumbar or cervical spinal fusion(s) - b.
 Grade III or higher spondylolisthesis - c.
 Fusion to be performed at more than one level - d.
 Current smoker - e.
 Diabetes - f.
 Renal disease - g.
-History or high risk for malnutrition. - C. PacificSource considers invasive electrical bone stimulators medically necessary as treatment of fracture non-unions or congenital pseudoarthrosis.
-The diagnosis of fracture non-union must meet ALL of the following criteria: - 1.
-At least 3 months have passed since the date of fracture - Radiologic imaging at least 90 days from date of fracture confirming healing has not progressed - 3.
-The fracture gap is one centimeter or less - 4.
+History or high risk for malnutrition. - C. PacificSource considers invasive, non-invasive, or semi-invasive electrical bone stimulators medically necessary as treatment of fracture non-unions or congenital pseudoarthrosis when ALL of the following criteria is met: - 1.
+Diagnosis of fracture non-union or congenital pseudoarthrosis - 2.
+At least 3 months have passed since the date of fracture - 3.
+Radiologic imaging at least 90 days from date of fracture confirming healing has not progressed - 4.
+The fracture gap is one centimeter or less - 5.
 The patient can be adequately immobilized and is likely to comply with non-weight bearing